Guaranteed income is in the spotlight, but one key question needs to be asked.

 Community Financial Resources provides creative financial solutions that improve financial stability, protect assets, and establish a foundation to build wealth.

 We’re currently partnered with the Stockton Economic Demonstration (SEED), a city-led guaranteed income pilot currently underway, to provide the Focus Card for the $500 monthly stipend.
-The Focus Card is a US Bank sponsored Visa prepaid debit card that has no fees, no ChexSystem or credit requirement, and can be used as an on-going bank account.
+The Focus Card is a US Bank sponsored Visa prepaid debit card that can be used as an on-going bank account.
 In February 2019, the 125 randomly selected Stocktonians began receiving their $500 monthly stipend.

 The de-identified data on how funds are being used confirms the point we all know to be true: people spend their money on their basic needs like food and bills, and it gives them the needed breathing room to support their families.